 Any use for negative/interrogative and some use for affirmative.

-- He me any Mangoes?
+- Does he have any Mangoes?

 - Have you any Mangoes